 Cutting the Boards

 Here I am getting ready to cut some lengths of boards for the clock:

 We made the board cuts roughly 22” each.

-Even though the clock diameter was only 20,” it would be easier to make the circular cutout of the clock if the board dimensions was padded a little bit.
+Even though the clock diameter was only 20,” it would be easier to make the circular cutout of the clock if the board dimensions were padded a little bit.

 Using Pocket Holes

-With two cuts of board done, we were ready to join them together with pocket holes.
+With two cuts of the board done, we were ready to join them together with pocket holes.